How reliable are body composition monitoring scales?

 • An excellent undergraduate academic record (for Masters and PhD candidates)

-• A strong commitment to health and medical research in the field of adult nutrition and lifestyle interventions, obesity, weight management and chronic disease prevention
+• A strong commitment to health and medical research in the field of nutrition, obesity, weight management or neuropsychology

 • Exceptional communication skills that will enable you to engender support from participants volunteering for this randomised controlled trial